How to Make an App Like Postmates: Business Model, Solutions & Costs

 Early success created a positive feedback loop for Postmates, allowing the company to gain some major investments and partners.
 Postmates got official contracts with 7-Eleven, Apple, McDonald’s, Starbucks, Walgreens, Chipotle, and many other well-known companies.

-Postmates was determined to become a part of the city infrastructure.
-It acted at the high demand and competed with giants like Uber and Amazon.
+Postmates was determined to become a part of the city’s infrastructure.
+It operated in high demand and competed with giants like Uber and Amazon.

 Postmates features can be roughly divided into 4 main categories.